hputnam/Acclim_Dynamics/Results-package.md

 ![TAC](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Total-Antioxidant-Capacity.png?raw=true)

 No additional groups with a decreased sample size.

+Week 4 ATHC P acuta points look wonky like the protein values.
+Day 2 and Week 1 have very small sample sizes likely leading to large variation above?

 October 7th (3 plates) were done with an incorrectly diluted stop solution.
 Decide if need to be re-done.